|Dr Nick Morton (m)|

 He continues to support mission hospital work.

 GMC No. 4120551

-Zoe is involved in the teaching programme of the local UEA medical students.
+Zoe is involved in the teaching programmes for UEA medical students and Cambridge University.

 |Dr Tim Barger (m)|